 Despite working roughly 16 hours a week, you could earn as little as RMB 6500 if you teach at a university.

-This would change based on multiple factors, such as a university or school-specific conditions or the city and location of the educational institution.
+This would vary based on multiple factors, such as university- or school-specific conditions, the city and location of the educational institution, and other relevant factors.

 (iii) International schools